Juuzoe/cf_ai_pocket_sre/README.md

 ## PROMPTS.md

 AI-assisted coding was used during development.
-The prompts used to build and iterate on the project are recorded in `PROMPTS.md` as required by the internship assignment.
+The prompts used to build and iterate on the project are recorded in `PROMPTS.md`

-## Notes

-This is a demo and does not implement authentication.
-Do not paste secrets or private tokens into the chat.
+LLMs used: ChatGPT 5.2 Thinking, Cursor Composer 1 + ChatGPT 5.2 for a few first prompts, Llama 3